• Skip to primary navigation

 Avocado Paste

 Apply the avocado paste over the affected area.
-Best practice would be to apply it before bed and allow it a whole night to work its magic.
+The best practice would be to apply it before bed and allow it a whole night to work magic.

-Alternatively, you could apply it during the day, and wash it off after a while.
+Alternatively, you could apply it during the day and wash it off afterwards.

 Vitamin E

-We have already covered the avocado paste that provides vitamin E. It can also be purchased in the form of capsules that can be ingested.
+We have already covered the avocado paste that provides vitamin E. It can also be purchased as capsules that can be ingested.

 Dietary Changes